freeseek/gtc2vcf/README.md

 A set of tools to convert Illumina and Affymetrix DNA microarray intensity data files into VCF files <b>without</b> using Microsoft Windows.
 You can use the final output to run the pipeline to detect <a href="https://github.com/freeseek/mocha">mosaic chromosomal alterations</a>.
 If you use this tool in your publication, please cite this website.
 For any feedback or questions, contact the <a href="mailto:giulio.genovese@gmail.com">author</a>

+WARNING: do not use the conda bcftools-gtc2vcf-plugin version 1.9 as it is neither updated nor supported.
+The current version of gtc2vcf requires BCFtools 1.11 or newer

 ![](gtc2vcf.png)

 <!--ts-->